 Students in the Faculty of Engineering at the University of Alberta may participate in an exchange program whereby one year of their studies is completed at École Polytechnique in Montréal. École Polytechnique, affiliated with the University of Montréal, is one of the premier schools of engineering in Canada and is the largest French-language school of engineering in the country.
 Students must have demonstrated superior academic ability and be fluent in French.
 The exchange normally takes place in a student's third year.
-Exchange programs are available in all engineering programs except Petroleum Engineering.
-Please consult the Associate Dean (Student Services), Faculty of Engineering, for more information.
+Exchange programs are available in all engineering programs except Petroleum Engineering, for more information.